clj love where you live stamp clj love where you live stamp

 Our DIY-no-major-decisions-bubble kind of popped last week when our contractor came to look at the back of our house (don’t worry, he stayed outside).
 The back of our house has been open to the elements through the winter while we rebuilt the dining room, added new doors to our bedroom and reconstructed the big arch window.
 We knew we were going to have to at least make some decision about materials to cover our HOUSE, even if we only did the back right now and the rest in the future.
 But the news wasn’t good.

-Our house is majority stucco and there were some signs of mold underneath the stucco when they did some demo last year, but it's worse than we thought.
-The plywood under the stucco is completely rotted and riddled with black mold--especially on all of the inside and outside corners--which our house has a lot of.
-We did some research about our stucco (which had a styrofoam underlayment--why?!) under it and apparently it was a common thing in the 90s and there have been numerous lawsuits filed and the product is no longer made because of that.
+Our house is majority stucco and there were some signs of mold underneath the stucco when they did some demo last year, but it’s worse than we thought.
+The plywood under the stucco is completely rotted and riddled with black mold–especially on all of the inside and outside corners–which our house has a lot of.
+We did some research about our stucco (which had a styrofoam underlayment–why?!) under it and apparently it was a common thing in the 90s and there have been numerous lawsuits filed and the product is no longer made because of that.

-We contacted our home insurance to see if it would be covered--nope.
+We contacted our home insurance to see if it would be covered–nope.
 And no home warranty either, even though we have owned this house for under a year.
-We knew with my fragile health, we couldn't live in a house with a decaying, moldy exterior layer.
-We knew that we couldn't just tackle the back and save the rest either.
-But I also knew that I wasn't in a mental state to tackle the major decisions that come with designing an exterior--we're not doing stucco again!
-Our contractor has already carefully started removing and replacing the rotted wood and wrapping the house so it's ready for an exterior whenever we decide.
+We knew with my fragile health, we couldn’t live in a house with a decaying, moldy exterior layer.
+We knew that we couldn’t just tackle the back and save the rest either.
+But I also knew that I wasn’t in a mental state to tackle the major decisions that come with designing an exterior–we’re not doing stucco again!
+Our contractor has already carefully started removing and replacing the rotted wood and wrapping the house so it’s ready for an exterior whenever we decide.
 I know the direction we want, but ordering, supervising, actually making those thousands of specific design decisions feels like climbing another Everest and I am trying to recognize my limits a little better right now.

 We’ll share more about this next week (it’s not all bad news), but for now…